-The external valuations of the Level 3 property have been performed using a variety of methods, albeit mainly the discounted cash flow method and an adjusted sales comparison method.
+The external valuations of the Level 3 property have been performed using the discounted cash flow method.
 Each property was valued using the method considered by the external valuers to be the most appropriate valuation method for that type of property.